 A professional therapist can apply sports massage techniques to speed up recovery once the acute phase has definitely passed.
 Using massage too soon can cause severe damage including Myositis Ossificans.
 Use of ultrasound and electrical stimulation may also be beneficial.
 Although the athlete is likely to be back to normal training within a few days it is a good idea to develop stretching and strengthening exercises to ensure there is no long-term effect on performance.

 Read more on treatment and rehabilitation.

 Gentle quadriceps stretching exercises should begin as soon as pain allows after the first 24 hours.
-The emphasis should be on rest and healing rather than attempting to exercise to soon.
-However, once exercises can safely be done pain free it is important to restore the muscle to its full mobility and strength.
-Exercises to develop strength include squats, lunges and leg extension machines.
+The emphasis should be on rest and healing rather than attempting to exercise too soon.
+However, once exercises can safely be done pain-free it is important to restore the muscle to its full mobility and strength.
+Exercises to develop strength include squats, lunges, and leg extension machines.
 Start with very light weights and build up reps before attempting heavier sets.